 - Aids in lowering the blood pressure (5).

 The natural coolant is rich in calcium.
-Make fresh buttermilk at home rather than buying a readymade one.
-The one that you get in stores may contain additives.
 In hot summer, this energy drink keeps you hydrated.
 It also:

 - Consists of probiotic bacteria that help maintain a healthy digestive system.